Hotchkis History, Family Crest & Coats of Arms

 The vast movement of people that followed the Norman Conquest of England in 1066 brought the Hotchkis family name to the British Isles.
 Hotchkis comes from the Norman personal name Roger.
 Hotchkis was a baptismal name which means Roger.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 The surname Hotchkis was first found in Shropshire where the name "is a characteristic Shropshire name, and one especially numerous in the district of Church Stretton."
 The first record of the name was William Hochekys who was listed in Shropshire in 1470.

-Important Dates for the Hotchkis family
+Early History of the Hotchkis family

 This web page shows only a small excerpt of our Hotchkis research.
 Another 164 words (12 lines of text) covering the years 1453, 1470, 1645, 1677, 1690 and 1790 are included under the topic Early Hotchkis History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hotchkiss, Hotchkis and others.

 Early Notables of the Hotchkis family (pre 1700)